 To support rural development and environmental protection, the biogas plants digest manure and recover the methane by-product through the process of anaerobic digestion.
 This offers clean and affordable energy to homes and fertiliser for agriculture.

 In addition to reducing greenhouse gas (GHG) emissions, the project improves indoor air quality and sanitation for rural communities.
-Carbon finance is used to provide financial support, totalling roughly 40% of the cost of the 395,000 biodigesters already distributed.
+Carbon finance is used to provide financial support, totalling roughly 40% of the cost of the nearly 400,000 biodigesters already distributed.

 Improving the quality of rural homes by converting animal waste to a clean energy source.